simaQ/F2-DOCS/require-on-demand.md

 **ScrollBar**

-ScrollBar also serves as an plugin for chart.
+ScrollBar also serves as a plugin for chart.

 ```javascript
 const ScrollBar = require('@sntv/f2/lib/plugin/scroll-bar');